silvio3105/Rules3105/README.md

     ((_argOne) - (_argTwo))

 /*
-    C-style enum type is written in lowercase, spaces are replaced with underscores and the type name ends with "_t".
-    Enum values are written like defines.
-    Enum definition also contains data size(uint8_t, uint16_t, etc..).
-    Every value starts with an abbreviation(eg., "GSM_ERROR") if not placed inside the namespace.
-*/
-enum enum_type_t : uint8_t
-{
-    ENUM_ONE = 0,
-    ENUM_TWO
-};

-/*
     Same as classes:
     Enum value names in the enum class are named with uppercase letters for every word.
     Value names do not start with an abbreviation(eg., "ERROR", not "GSM_ERROR").